 Our client endured sexual abuse as a young teenager in the 1970s.
 He worked as a volunteer at the Great Central Railway, a steam railway in the Loughborough area.
 He had volunteered there since he was 13 years old.

 His manager was a man named Simon.
 He behaved in a bullying way towards our client choosing him for the worst and dirtiest jobs, shouting at him, and generally behaving in an intimidating and unpleasant way.

 One evening, in the summer of 1978, our client was working at the station.
 Simon was in the buffet car and offered our client a drink, saying it was to apologise for having been so harsh on him.
 Simon then suggested that they move to another room for a chat and they both went to the Porter’s Room.
 While in the Porter’s Room Simon showed our client a pornographic magazine.
 He then pushed our client into a chair, pinned him down and began undoing his trousers.
 Our client tried to fight him off but was unable to.
-He begged Simon to stop but despite this our client was sexually assaulted by Simon.
+He begged Simon to stop but despite this he was sexually assaulted by Simon.

 Our client was very distressed and flustered.
 He tried to get away from Simon by going into the downstairs toilet.
 While in the toilets Simon entered and pulled our client round to look at his genitals.
 Our client managed to get out of the room and back to the main building, telling Simon that he was going to call the police.
 Simon threatened him, saying that he would go to prison if the police were called.

 Our client wanted to go home but he had missed the last bus.
 Simon offered to drive him home, promising that he would not touch him.
 Our client felt unable to refuse as he was so intimidated by Simon and was many miles from home.
 During the journey our client was again sexually abused despite repeated appeals to stop.